bbauska/TUMx-DWAPNx/README.md

 and after calling this, there will be a class node element for any of our nodes

 in the data.
-So, what we\'re going to do now on every tick, we\'re going to update
+So, what we&apos;re going to do now on every tick, we&apos;re going to update

 two attributes of our nodes and those two attributes are defining the position.

-So, the first one is cx at the position in the x-direction and it\'s going to be
+So, the first one is cx at the position in the x-direction and it&apos;s going to be

 defined by a function and in this case, this gets a data point and that